 In order to take on the intensive workload of the degree, Doyin made the courageous decision to put aside her full-time position.
 Her income was drastically reduced, and course-fees, bills, travel and food expenses soon began to eat into the savings that she had put aside to undertake the degree.
 It was at this point that the Student Hardship Fund stepped in and supplied her with the necessary funds to continue.
 “It definitely gave me peace of mind and the ability to concentrate on my studies without the daily and incapacitating worries about money.”
 Doyin was overjoyed to complete her course and would like to say thank you to all those who supported the Future Fund.

-Doyin has since returned to employment in the City of London, and is back working in the Insurance sector.
-She will officially graduate in January 2020 and is very much looking forward to it.
-Doyin’s immediate goal is to utilise the skills and contacts obtained whilst studying at Cass, broadening her experience in some of the areas of Insurance that prior to her MSc were closed off.
+Doyin has since returned to employment in the City of London, and is back working in the Insurance sector, after graduating in January 2020.
+Doyin’s immediate goal is to utilise the skills and contacts obtained whilst studying, broadening her experience in some of the areas of Insurance that prior to her MSc were closed off.
 Doyin is passionate about driving change in Insurance and is incredibly committed to career development, not only for herself but for those around her too.
 “I belong to an ethnic minority group that is under-represented in our industry and am involved in encouraging some of these talented individuals into the market, regardless of background.”
 Doyin reiterated: “the London Insurance Market serves a global client base, and in my opinion, the way to achieve success at this is to foster diverse working environments.
 Education is great.
 It evokes thinking and contributes to the much talked about diversity of thought in a workplace.”